-Your final grade in this course is derived from four sources.
-The grading rubrics for the homework and PeerWise are available on Canvas.
+Your final grade in this course is derived from three sources.
+The grading rubrics for the homework are available on Canvas.

-- Exams: The course will include one closed-book midterm and one closed-book cumulative final exam.
+- 1) Exams: The course will include one closed-book midterm and one closed-book cumulative final exam.
 The midterm will be 75 minutes in duration and the final exam will be 150 minutes in duration.
 Both exams will include a set of multiple-choice questions as well as 'long-answer' questions where you will be required to demonstrate the process that you used to obtain the answer.
 Please note that the bulk of the marks for these long-answer questions will be based on your process, not your final answer.
-As such, showing your work is very important. - 2) Homework: There will be a set of homework assigned for each lecture.
-The homework will always be due on Mondays.
-Generally, each homework assignment will consist of four questions, marked for content and completion.
-Additionally, homework assignments will include instructions to complete six questions from the textbook, marked for completion only.
-Rubrics for each homework assignment are available on Canvas.
-Homework must be submitted in class.
-If you require an exemption to this policy, please contact me to discuss it ahead of homework submission.
+As such, showing your work is essential. - 2) Homework: There will be homework assigned for each lecture.
+The homework will always be due at the beginning of class on Tuesdays.
+Generally, each homework assignment will consist of multiple-choice and long-answer questions that will be marked for content and completion.
+Generally, homework should be submitted in class.
+However, homework assignments can be submitted online if you are unable to attend class.